-Roughly bordered by Octavia, Divisidero, Bush and Duboce Streets, the Fillmore became the "Harlem West" beginning in the 1940’s, as Jazz musicians such as Duke Ellington, Count Basie and R&B performers like Marvin Gaye, The Supremes, The Temptations and Aretha Franklin performed at the Fillmore Theater on a regular basis.
-Fillmore Street was similarly like 125th Street in Harlem.
+Roughly bordered by Octavia, Divisidero, Bush and Duboce Streets, the Fillmore became the “Harlem West” in the 1940’s, as Jazz musicians such as Duke Ellington, Count Basie and R&B performers like Marvin Gaye, The Supremes, The Temptations and Aretha Franklin performed at the Fillmore Theater on a regular basis.
+Fillmore Street was similar to 125th Street in Harlem.
 Cadillacs and Lincolns would line up dropping off stars and those wanting to be seen with stars at the corner of Fillmore Street and Geary Blvd.
 Then the heavy hand of city redevelopment intervened.

 In a portion of the cleared land, high-rise and low-rise public housing was built.
 Predictably, the black middle class scattered to other parts of town.
 Others left for larger houses in Oakland Hills and Berkeley.
-By 1968, when the Fair Housing Act became national law, remaining middle class leaving for the suburbs became a flood.
+By 1968, when the Fair Housing Act became national law, remaining middle class families leaving for the suburbs became a flood.
 Poorer families stayed in the Fillmore residential projects or moved to Bayview-Hunters Point in the southeastern tip of San Francisco.
 Once vibrant black businesses shuttered along Fillmore Street south of Geary Boulevard.

 One thing the SFRDA got right was to open the Japanese Cultural & Trade Center in 1968 between Laguna and Fillmore and Geary and Post.
 Over the years it re-anchored Japanese culture and housing redevelopment in the northern part of the community.